jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 ![](/assets/img/light/inheritance-in-ruby/parent-child-class-instance.png){.center style="max-width:229px"}
 ![](/assets/img/dark/inheritance-in-ruby/parent-child-class-instance.png){.center style="max-width:229px"}

-I'll draw classes as puzzle pieces.
+In particular, I picture classes like puzzle pieces.
 The pieces have tabs and blanks[^jigsaw] which allow other classes to slot in, forming an inheritance hierarchy.

 [^jigsaw]:
   {-} "Tabs" and "blanks" are the [names Wikipedia uses] for these spots on jigsaw puzzles.

 [names Wikipedia uses]: https://en.wikipedia.org/wiki/Jigsaw_puzzle#Puzzle_pieces

-- Checking whether a class is a subclass of another amounts to following the chain upwards.
+Checking whether a class is a subclass of another amounts to following the chain upwards.
 If you can reach `ClassB` from `ClassA`, then `a.is_a?(ClassB)`.

-- Method dispatch does the same up-the-chain search, but looks in each class for a method with the given name.
+Method dispatch does the same up-the-chain search, stopping in each class to look for a method with the given name.
 Does `Child` have a method named `on_parent`?
 Nope, so let's go up and keep checking.
 Does `Parent`?
 Yep—let's dispatch to that definition.

 **Here's the first wrench Ruby throws into the inheritance mix**: the `<` operator not only sets up a relationship between the classes themselves, it **also** makes the singleton class of `Child` inherit from the singleton class of `Parent`.

-I'll show what I mean in code, using Sorbet types to drive the point home:
+I'll show what I mean in code first:

 ```{.ruby .numberLines .hl-2 .hl-8 .hl-13}
 class Parent